Skip to main content

 }

-Cron triggered Runs
+Cron triggered runs

 On the platform, when a Run is triggered by a cron job, the input state will the final output state of the last succesful run for this workflow.
 This allows each subsequent run to know about previous runs—i.e., you can pass information from one run to another even if they happen days apart.